rothen98/Together4Ever/README.md

 # Group members

-Here are the group members that created this application with thier corresponding github usernames:
+Here are the group members that created this application with their corresponding github usernames:

 * Tobias Lindroth - rothen98
 * Spondon Siddiqui - SpondonSiddiqui